Free SPSS Alternatives: An Overview (2026)

 • Preserve Data Structure: Column headers become variable names automatically

-• Multi-Sheet Support: Import data from specific sheets in multi-sheet Excel workbooks
+• Multi-Sheet Support: Import data from specific sheets in multi-sheet workbooks

-• Export to Excel: Download your cleaned dataset back to Excel if needed
+• Export to Excel: Download cleaned datasets back to Excel if needed

 • Chart Export: High-resolution graphs for presentations and papers